Car Insurance Declaration Page: How to Read & Understand Your Policy Summary

 What should I do if I find an error on my declaration page?

-Contact your insurer or agent as soon as possible.
+Contact your insurer or agent as soon as possible and keep a record of your communication.
 Most errors — like a misspelled name, wrong VIN, or missing discount — can be corrected quickly and a new dec page will be issued.
-Don't ignore errors, even small-looking ones.
-A wrong VIN or missing driver listing could result in a denied claim when you need your coverage most.
+Don't ignore errors, even small-looking ones — only what's listed on the final dec page is legally binding.
+A wrong VIN, missing driver, or lender not listed as loss payee could result in a denied claim or loan compliance issues when you need your coverage most.

 Compare Car Insurance Rates in Ohio